Mount Washington Observatory Summit Overnights

 This course will introduce photography basics for new and budding photographers and introduce some pointers for shooting in winter environments.
 The course will combine indoor instruction with outdoor field experience.
 Participants must bring their own camera equipment.
 Cameras must be DSLR or have full manual control.

-Global Change: The View from the Rockpile
+Global Change: The View from the Rockpile (SOLD OUT)

 Date: March 19-20, 2016 (Saturday-Sunday)

 Instructor: Mark Van Baalen, Geologist at Harvard University

 Recent unexpected developments in the inexorable process of climate change have shown us that the Earth's response to a changing climate is far more complex than previously thought.
 The emerging field of Earth System Science tries to address all of these factors in a holistic manner, rather than simply as a physical or chemical question.
 Join geologist Mark Van Baalen in an assessment of what we know about climate, where we are likely headed, and how the Mount Washington Observatory fits into this picture.